Career Zone EN

 Unemployed

-Here below are a number of tips to help you keep working on your career.
+Here below are a number of tips to help you keep working on your (study) career.

-- Use all the channels available: job vacancy websites (for example LU Job Portal) are a good place to begin your search, as they contain concrete and recent vacancies.
+- Use the available channels: job vacancy websites (for example LU Jobs & Events Portal) are a good place to begin your search, as they contain concrete and recent vacancies.
 However, there are more channels at your disposal.
 Many first-time job seekers find work via their networks.
 So extending your network and putting out word of your job search is an important step.

 - Rejections are all part of the process: no matter how good your CV is and how well the application process goes, there’s still a chance you’ll be rejected, often more than once.
 For every position there are many candidates and, in most cases, only one person will be hired.
 Use the lessons learned from your rejections to improve your job application skills.